eyrockscript/comprehensive-guide-spring-cloud-config/README.md

 Spring Cloud Config provides a robust solution for managing configurations in a distributed microservices environment.
 By centralizing configuration management, it simplifies operations and ensures consistency across services and environments.

-The example GitHub repository [bl-poc-config-repo](https://github.com/VectorTT/bl-poc-config-repo) demonstrates how to organize configurations effectively, separating common properties from application-specific and environment-specific settings.

 By following the best practices outlined in this whitepaper, you can implement a reliable and secure configuration management system for your SpringBoot microservices architecture.